AlayaNetwork/alaya-devdocs/website/docs/JS-SDK.md

 #### web3.platon.getProtocolVersion

-Returns the platon protocol version of the node.
+Returns the alaya protocol version of the node.

 Method: